CNA Certification Classes in Stamford, CT

 Karl Pillemer, PhD

-Karl is the Director of the CompassCare Institute of Caregiving, LLC and a Professor of Human Development at Cornell University.
+Karl is a Professor of Human Development at Cornell University.
 He also teaches Gerontology at Weill Cornell Medical College.
 Karl is an internationally renowned gerontologist and a published author.
 Karl has his Bachelor’s, Master’s and Doctorate Degrees of Sociology from Boston University & Brandeis University

 Judi Brownell

-Judi is the Associate Director of the CompassCare Institute of Caregiving, LLC and a Professor of Organizational Communication in the School of Hotel Administration at Cornell University Johnson College of Business, as well as a Faculty Fellow in the Cornell Institute for Healthy Futures.
+Judi is a Professor of Organizational Communication in the School of Hotel Administration at Cornell University Johnson College of Business, as well as a Faculty Fellow in the Cornell Institute for Healthy Futures.
 Judi has her Bachelor’s Degree from Ithaca College, Master’s Degree from State University of New York College at Cortland and her Doctorate Degree from Syracuse University.

 Rhoda Meador, PhD

-Rhoda is the Associate Director of the CompassCare Institute of Caregiving, LLC and the former Director of the Ithaca College Gerontology Institute.
+Rhoda is the former Director of the Ithaca College Gerontology Institute.
 She is an accomplished expert in adult learning and gerontology.
 She is a nationally recognized author, researcher and administrator.
 Rhoda has her Master’s Degree in adult learning from Marshall University and a Doctorate Degree in Consumer and Family Sciences from Iowa State University.

 Get the Skills for Success as a CNA